wirelineio/wns/devnet/CLIENT.md

 ## Troubleshooting

-Ensure that the CLI is configured correctly or the following ENV variables are valid.
+Ensure that the CLI is configured correctly or the following ENV variables are correct.

-* WIRE_WNS_ENDPOINT - must be the above GQL API endpoint
+* WIRE_WNS_ENDPOINT - must be the above WNS GQL API endpoint
 * WIRE_WNS_USER_KEY - must be the `privateKey` for the devnet account (from output of `wire keys generate`)
 * WIRE_WNS_BOND_ID - must be a bond owned by the account, with sufficient funds (`wire wns bond list --owner <ACCOUNT ADDRESS>`)